OidaTiftla/EEC-Scripts/README.md

 # EEC-Scripts

-Scripts for EEC (EPLAN Engineering Configuration) to work with git seamlessly This Repository should help all guys how start with git and need some helpful scripts to work with EEC and git in combination.
+Scripts for EEC (EPLAN Engineering Configuration) to work with git seamlessly.
+This Repository should help all guys who start with git and need some helpful scripts to work with EEC and git in combination.

 First presented on EEC-Forum 2018 by SPANGLER GMBH.